rosekamallove/lh-toolkit-webcomponent/CONTRIBUTING.md

 ### Running lh-toolkit-webcomponents element unit tests

 To run the element unit tests, you need a global install of `web-component-tester` or `polymer-cli` (or both).
-This can be done using `npm i -g polymer-cli`
+This can be done using `npm i -g polymer-cli`.
+Install yarn and lerna using - `npm i -g yarn lerna`

 1. Clone the element repo.

 1. Install the dependencies.

-       bower install
+       lerna bootstrap --use-workspaces

 1. Run the tests: